JS-Widget

 type: "contact" */

-The widgetsOverlay () (true / false) function enables or disables the overlay that appears when the widget is called from the contact list or leads.
+This function enables or disables the overlay that appears when the widget is called from the contacts or leads list.
+As an argument, the function takes the value true or false.

 self.widgetsOverlay(true);

-When the user works in the contacts and companies list area, you can provide a call to a function by clicking on the phone number or e-mail address of the contact.
+When the user is working in the contacts and companies list area, it is possible to provide a call to any function when clicking on the contact’s phone number or e-mail address.

-The functions add_action () are passed parameters (type, action), where type is “e-mail” or “phone”, action is a function that will be called when you click on the phone number or e-mail address.
+This function is passed parameters type and action, where type is “e-mail” or “phone“, action is the function that will be called when clicking on the phone number or e-mail address.

 self.add_action("phone",function(){